CiviMRF/documentation/README.md

 The project was started in May 2016 by Erik Hommel (erik.hommel/civicoop.org) and Björn Endres (endres/systopia.de).
 We're happy for any kind of support.

-## Why "CiviMcRestFace"?
+## Why the crude acronym?

-The catchy name is based on the [Boaty McBoatface incident](http://www.theguardian.com/environment/2016/apr/17/boaty-mcboatface-wins-poll-to-name-polar-research-vessel), and it reflects the ideas of public participation and naming issues.
-At the same time it contains the important key words of the project: **Civi**CRM connection to a public **fac**ing website via its **REST** API.
+The acronym CMRF was based on the working title "Civi McRest Face" (after the [Boaty McBoatface incident](http://www.theguardian.com/environment/2016/apr/17/boaty-mcboatface-wins-poll-to-name-polar-research-vessel)) We meant to emphasise public participation, and at the same time it contained the important key words of the project: **Civi**CRM connection to a public **fac**ing website via its **REST** API.

-This is a ***working title***, and we're happy for any suggestions - ideally with the same acronym (CMRF).

 ## Scenario